blairchang/bggn213_github/README.md

 # bggn213_github
-My class work
+My class work from BGGN213 at UCSD

-##Connecting RStudio to GitHub
+## Connecting RStudio to GitHub

 1. Create a Personal Access Token (PAT) on GitHub